pombredanne/centidb/docs/index.rst

    value (e.g. log line timestamp) or a common prefix, batches need only store the highest and lowest member keys in their key, since member record keys can be perfectly reconstructed.
-Lookup would expand varint offset array then logarithmic bisect+decode until desired member is found.
+Lookup would expand varint offset array then bisect+decode until desired member is found.
 2. Value compressed covered indices
 3. `Query` object to simplify index intersections.
 4. Configurable key scheme